mlcivilengineer/obsankipy/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Python 3.12+](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)

 Obsankipy is a Python tool that synchronizes Markdown notes from an Obsidian vault into Anki flashcards using the AnkiConnect API.
 It was inspired by the [Obsidian_to_Anki](https://github.com/ObsidianToAnki/Obsidian_to_Anki) plugin but is implemented entirely in Python, allowing it to run independently without the Obsidian application, thus enabling better automation.

+With this tool, you can quickly create Anki cards directly from your keyboard — no need to navigate the Anki GUI.
+By integrating your Obsidian personal knowledge base with Anki’s FSRS algorithm, you can seamlessly combine spaced repetition and active recall for more efficient learning.

 ## Table of Contents